lucasmoschen/optimal-control-biological/README.md

 ### Notebooks

 After having the frameworks and python packages, it's necessary to open `jupyter lab` or `jupyter notebook`.
 In the `notebooks` folder, one can look at the Laboratories.
-Each laboratory is self contained, if the theory is well kwown.
+Each laboratory is self contained, if the theory is well known.
 The first notebook explains the algorithm forward-backward sweep.

-- Laboratoty 1: Introductory example;
+- Laboratory 1: Introductory example;
 - Laboratory 2: Mold and fungicide;
 - Laboratory 3: Bacteria;
 - Laboratory 4: Limited case;
 - Laboratory 5: Cancer and treatment;
 - Laboratory 6: Fish harvesting;
-- Laboratory 7: Epidemy model;
+- Laboratory 7: Epidemic model;
 - Laboratory 8: HIV treatment;
 - Laboratory 9: Bear population;
 - Laboratory 10: Glucose model;